HOME SEARCH ALL TOPICS

 Mixed farming and what it entailed

-Farming was almost entirely 'mixed' in that, unlike in more recent times, there was no single speciality such as, for example, just dairy farming or just pig farming.
-Most farms usually had a small herd of cows, a bull, a flock of sheep, a few pigs, chickens and some crops.
+In the past, farming was almost entirely 'mixed' in that, unlike today, there was no single speciality such as, for example, just dairy farming or just pig farming.
+Most farms usually had a small flock of sheep, a small herd of cows, a bull, a few pigs, chickens and some crops.

 The sheep